The holiday season can wreak havoc on your skin, causing your skin to look older, and more sallow. Here are 4 reasons why.

 Dr. Nissan Pilest's article Why Sugar is Bad for your skin-from Acne to Wrinkles gives details as to why you want to drop that cookie now!

-2. Our Sleep Patterns Change - The pressure to work, prepare for the holidays, and even our social lives affect how our skin looks this time of year.
+The pressure to work, prepare for the holidays, and even our social lives affect how our skin looks this time of year.
 If you have a busy schedule of holiday parties, chances are you're consuming a tad bit more alcohol than you normally would.
 Alcohol affects our sleep patterns.
 Personally, if I have even one drink, I'm guaranteed to wake up at least once during the night, and then have difficulty falling back asleep.

 Alcohol consumption leads to dehydrated skin, and dehydrated skin looks older.
 Alcohol robs your body of Vitamin A which is essential for cell renewal and turnover, so your skin could take on a dull gray appearance.
 Staying hydrated will obviously have opposing effects: smoothing out wrinkles, leaving your skin looking bright, young and fresh.

 Note: Alcohol can also affect preexisting conditions like rosacea, causing it to worsen or flare up more often.
 Alcohol increases your blood flow, often causing blood vessels in your face to dilate.

 Which results in less time for exercise, less time for healthy meal preparation, and less sleep.
 I encourage you to stop shopping, and take time to rest.
 Set aside 2 hours, once a week, to read, get a pedicure or a facial.
 Re-energizing will keep your skin glowing during this frantic time of year.